he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Cutting Insult.md

 **Saving Throw** Will

 ---
 You utter an insult so offensive that it cuts your target to the quick.
-Your target takes 4d6 mental damage and 1 [[Persistent Damage]] and must attempt a Will save.
+Your target takes 4d6 mental damage and 1 [[DATABASE/condition/Persistent Damage|persistent bleed damage]] and must attempt a Will save.
 **Critical Success** The creature is unaffected.
 **Success** The creature takes half mental damage but no persistent bleed damage, and it becomes frightened 1.
 **Failure** The creature takes full mental damage and full persistent bleed damage, and it becomes frightened 2.